gberta/HFL_code/README.md

 ## Installation
 1. Caffe Deep Learning library and its Python Wrapper (http://caffe.berkeleyvision.org/installation.html)

-All of the required files are already included in the source code.
+...All of the required files are already included in the source code.
 However, Caffe and its python wrapper needs to be compiled according to the instructions in http://caffe.berkeleyvision.org/installation.html.

 2. OpenCV 3.0 (source code is included in this package)

-Open CV needs to be compiled using the following instructions: cd PATH/TO/opencv mkdir release cd release cmake -D CMAKE_BUILD_TYPE=RELEASE -D CMAKE_INSTALL_PREFIX=/path/to/local/install/directory/ -D WITH_CUDA=OFF .. make -j8 make install
+...Open CV needs to be compiled using the following instructions:.. cd PATH/TO/opencv.. mkdir release.. cd release.. cmake -D CMAKE_BUILD_TYPE=RELEASE -D CMAKE_INSTALL_PREFIX=/path/to/local/install/directory/ -D WITH_CUDA=OFF .... make -j8.. make install..

 3. Compiling SE_detector.cpp

-First, go to the directory where SE_detector.cpp is located (se_detector).
+...First, go to the directory where SE_detector.cpp is located (se_detector).
 Then type the following into the command line: g++ SE_detector.cpp -o SE_detector -L/PATH/TO/OPENCV/lib -lopencv_imgcodecs -lopencv_highgui -lopencv_ximgproc -lopencv_core -lopencv_imgproc -I/PATH/TO/OPECNV/include

 ## Usage